 The essential toolkit for secondary computing teachers

-Training and inspiration that grows your confidence, transforms your teaching and brings your lessons to life.
+Training and inspiration that grows your confidence and transforms your teaching.

-Computing Hubs provide local, responsive and tailored support to teachers across England.
-They are led by schools and colleges with an exceptional track record in teaching computing.
-Find your local hub.
+Providing local training and support for teachers across England, our Computing Hubs are led by schools and colleges with an exceptional track record in teaching computing.

 Communities of Practice

 These local networks of computing teachers are forums to share expertise, resources and best practice.
 Run by Computing at School (CAS).